google/eng-practices/review/emergencies.md

 If you have a long release cycle (several weeks) it can be tempting to sacrifice code review quality to get a feature in before the next cycle.
 However, this pattern, if repeated, is a common way for projects to build up overwhelming technical debt.
-If developers are routinely submitting CLs near the end of the cycle that "must get in" with only superficial review, then the team should modify its process so that large feature changes happen early in the cycle and have enough time for good review.
+If developers are routinely submitting PRs near the end of the cycle that "must get in" with only superficial review, then the team should modify its process so that large feature changes happen early in the cycle and have enough time for good review.